 All CME activities approved for AMA PRA Category 1 CreditTM are valid for recognition by the European Accreditation Council for Continuing Medical Education (EACCME).
 Physicians not licensed in the U.S. who participate in this CME activity are eligible for AMA PRA Category 1 CreditTM.

 Attendees registered as exhibitors, spouses and guests are not eligible for CME credits.

 Note: All attendees must have their badges printed onsite to be verified as eligible for credit.
 The program evaluation and credit claim will be available online.

 Computers with internet access will be available onsite so attendees can evaluate the 2019 ASCRS Glaucoma Day Program online through the Claim CME/CE Credit Stations.
 When the evaluation is complete, a copy of the certificate for continuing education credits/hours for that day can be printed.
 If attendees do not complete the evaluation during the meeting, they will have the opportunity to complete them at home.

 Notice of Off-Label Use Presentations

 ASCRS fully complies with the legal requirements of the Americans with Disabilities Act (ADA) and the rules and regulations thereof.
 ASCRS also requires ADA compliance from its contracted vendors and facilities.
-Any participant in this educational program who requires special accommodation or services should contact Amber Wojtyna at email@example.com by April 14, 2017.
+Any participant in this educational program who requires special accommodation or services should contact the ASCRS Meetings Department at email@example.com by March 30, 2019.